 Monkfish isn’t known for being the prettiest of fish, with its mottled skin, huge flat head and gaping mouth filled with menacing teeth.
-However the flavour of monkfish is delicious, the flesh is flavourful, sweet, slightly buttery and about the closest fish comes to meat .
-As a result, it’s not cheap.
-Don’t, however, be tempted to buy anything but fish from a sustainable source – net-caught from Iceland is preferable.
+However the flavour is sweet and mild and the flesh is firm and almost 'meaty' in texture making it a popular choice on menus.

 Monkfish is usually sold in tails, fillets (steaks) or cheeks.
-The liver is a delicacy in Japan – known as ‘ankimo’ it’s earned the moniker ‘foie gras of the sea’.
-Usually monkfish flesh comes filleted with the pinkish membrane stripped away; if this hasn’t been removed pull it off before cooking or it will shrink around the meat.
+It usually comes skinned and filleted with the pinkish membrane stripped away; if this hasn’t been removed, pull it off before cooking or it will shrink around the fillet making it twist.

 As with all fish it is important to choose the freshest fish before buying - it should be firm to the touch and free of an unpleasant fishy odour.
 When choosing fillets of monkfish, look for pearly white flesh with no discolouration.

-Monkfish is a particularly wet fish and can excrete a milky-looking fluid when cooked; this is fine if it’s being cooked in liquid but not so great on the grill.
-Salting the flesh or soaking it in brine for an hour then patting it dry before use will help.
+Monkfish can excrete a milky-looking fluid when cooked; this is fine if it’s being cooked in liquid but not so great on the grill.
+Salting the flesh or soaking it in brine for an hour then patting it dry before cooking will help.